Herb Washington

 Herbert Lee Washington (born November 16, 1951) is an American world-class sprinter who parlayed his speed into a brief Major League Baseball (MLB) stint in 1974 and 1975 with the Oakland Athletics.

 He was replaced in 1975 when the Athletics acquired a baserunning specialist who was also a position player.
 Washington returned to professional track, then became the owner/operator of numerous McDonald's restaurants and a minor league professional hockey franchise.
-He has held a number of executive posts on varied boards and organizations.
+He has held a number of executive posts on varied boards and organizations, including having served on the board of directors for the Federal Reserve Bank of New York.

 Early life

 Washington was born in Belzoni, Mississippi, and his family moved to Flint, Michigan, when Washington was an infant.
 His parents worked in the automotive industry.
 Washington attended Flint Northern High School until 10th grade, when it was discovered that he lived outside of the school's boundaries.
 Losing a semester of athletic eligibility, Washington was forced to transfer to a rival school, Flint Central High School.
 There he ran the 100-yard dash in 9.4 seconds, attracting numerous college scholarship offers.
 Washington chose Michigan State University because he knew that there were a number of black athletes at the school.

 At Michigan State, the four-time all-American won one National Collegiate Athletic Association (NCAA) title, won seven Big Ten titles, and tied or broke the world record in the 50- and 60-yard dashes several times.

-Washington was selected in the 13th round in the 1972 NFL Draft by the Baltimore Colts, but did not play for them; he informed the team that he was committed to competing in the Big Ten Conference meet, in addition to attempting to make the US Olympic track team for the 1972 Summer Olympics; at the time, amateur status was a much stricter requirement.
+Washington was selected in the 13th round in the 1972 NFL draft by the Baltimore Colts, but did not play for them; he informed the team that he was committed to competing in the Big Ten Conference meet, in addition to attempting to make the US Olympic track team for the 1972 Summer Olympics; at the time, amateur status was a much stricter requirement.